tumy-tech-labs/authorization-service/README.md

 have direct access.
 The resulting decision includes the `delegator` field indicating which user granted the effective permission.

+If no applicable policies exist along the chain, the request is denied and the `delegator` field is omitted from the response.

 **Sample request via delegation:**

 ```sh